 - Chase Freedom Unlimited®

 It bears repeating that buying miles isn't for everyone.
-For most people, it's a lot easier to accumulate Bonvoy points through a sign-up bonus on a Marriott co-branded credit card—especially considering some are currently offering record high welcome bonuses.
-However, at the best price Marriott has ever offered, this buy Marriott points promotion could be a terrific opportunity for folks with a plan to use points in a hurry.
+For most people, it's a lot easier to accumulate Bonvoy points through a sign-up bonus on a Marriott co-branded credit card.
+However, this buy Marriott points promotion could be a terrific opportunity for folks with a plan to use points in a hurry.

-Are you going to buy Bonvoy points at 0.83¢ each?
+Are you going to buy Bonvoy points with a 25% bonus?